Kingxukai/linux/Documentation/networking/device_drivers/ethernet/amazon/ena.rst

 ===

-The driver supports an arbitrarily large MTU with a maximum that is negotiated with the device.
+The driver supports an arbitrarily large MTU with a maximum that is negotiated with the woke device.
 The driver configures MTU using the SetFeature command (ENA_ADMIN_MTU property).
 The user can change MTU via `ip(8)` and similar legacy tools.